-After a final morning exploring this picturesque Norwegian town, you make your way to the airport for your flight home.
-The journey involves a change in Oslo, with your bags being checked all the way through to London.
+After a final morning exploring this picturesque Norwegian town, you make your way to the airport for your flight home (not included).

 Bodø is a stop on the famous Hurtigruten (which translates from Norwegian as “rapid route”) ferry line that runs from Bergen in the south all the way to Kirkenes in the far north close to the Russian border.
 You can travel south as far as Bergen and return back by air or rail from there or north to Kirkenes, stopping at the famous Lofoten Islands, Tromso and Hammerfest, the world’s most northerly city.
 For the more adventurous, it is possible to connect from Kirkenes to Murmansk in Russia and then onwards by overnight train to St Petersburg!